ModulePal/modulepal/backend/README.md

   The following steps will run the backend either locally or on Heroku:

   1. Copy the code into a local **private** git repository.
   1. Configure your IDE such that there are no errors.
 You may need to the use the plugin registry in IntelliJ IDEA, by going to Settings -> Build, Execution, Deployment -> Build Tools -> Maven -> Check 'Use plugin registry'.
+It will take some time for Maven to install and index the dependencies in the pom.xml.
   1. [Generate the private key for your Firebase service account](https://firebase.google.com/docs/admin/setup#initialize-sdk) and copy the file to the location [src/main/resources/firebase-service-account.json](/backend/src/main/resources/firebase-service-account.json).
   1. Set the environment variables as listed in the below section, either locally or in your Heroku app if deploying to Heroku.
 In your Heroku app, go to the Settings tab and find Config Vars.
 Click 'Reveal Config Vars' and enter your environment variables and their values.
   1. Compile the application by running `mvn compile`.
 Do not proceed until this succeeds.